celestiaorg/nmt/docs/spec/nmt.md

 #### Short Namespace Absence Proof Verification

-An NMT short absence proof is deemed valid if it meets the following:
+A short namespace absence proof is deemed valid if it meets the following:

 1) The minimum namespace ID of the `SubtreeHash` in the `proof` is greater than the queried `nID`.
-Note that there can be multiple candidates for the `SubtreeHash` satisfying this requirement, belonging to different levels of the tree.
+It is important to note that there can be multiple candidates, each belonging to a different level of the tree, that satisfy this requirement for the `SubtreeHash`.
 All such candidates are deemed valid from the verification perspective.
 2) The verification of Merkle inclusion proof of the returned `SubtreeHash` is valid.
-3) It satisfies the proof completeness as explained in the [Verification of NMT Inclusion Proof](#verification-of-nmt-inclusion-proof).
+3) The `proof` satisfies the proof completeness as explained in the [Verification of NMT Inclusion Proof](#verification-of-nmt-inclusion-proof).
 That is, all nodes on the left side of the branch connecting `SubtreeHash` to the root `T` have a maximum namespace ID less than the queried `nID`.
 Conversely, all nodes on the right side are expected to have a minimum namespace larger than `nID`.